erhant/moonmath/moonmath/arithmetics/README.md

 > Consider the same set $S = \{(0, 0), (1, 1), (2, 2), (3, 2)\}$.
 Why is it not possible to do Lagrange interpolation for these points in $\mathbb{Z}_6[x]$?

 We can't, because we need the elements to have multiplicative inverses of the evaluated elements.
-In $\mathbb{Z}_6$, only 1 and 5 have multiplicative inverse; the other elements do not have a multiplicative inverse..
+In $\mathbb{Z}_6$, only 1 and 5 have multiplicative inverse; the other elements do not have a multiplicative inverse.